the-trust/StarCitizenConfigs/TrackIR/README.md

 8) Launch StarCitizen, run the command to load the provided action maps: pp_rebindkeys "x:/path/to/StarCitizen_TrackIR_ActionMaps.xml"

-9) Since vjoy probably runs ans js_1, it should work now.
+9) Since vjoy probably runs as js_1, it should work now.